Tax reliefs for investment in UK businesses

 Relief is only available where the investee company is a trading company (or the holding company of a trading group).
 The general definition of ‘trading company’ applies here (where the trading company does not carry on substantial, broadly 20%, non-trading or investment type activities) and the additional exclusions which apply for EIS, SEIS and VCT reliefs are not in point.

-There are no annual limits on investments qualifying for Investors’ Relief, but a lifetime cap of £10 million of qualifying gains does apply.
+There are no annual limits on investments qualifying for Investors’ Relief, but a lifetime cap of £1 million (£10 million before 30 October 2024) of qualifying gains applies.

 Business Asset Disposal Relief (BADR) – previously called Entrepreneurs’ Relief

-BADR is, in outline, broadly similar to Investors’ Relief: a reduced 10% rate of CGT applies to qualifying gains, subject to a lifetime cap of £1 million (this is in addition to the £10 million cap for Investors’ Relief mentioned above).
-The key difference is in focus: unlike Investors’ Relief (and, indeed, the income tax reliefs outlined above), BADR is aimed at those with an active involvement in the business.
+BADR is like Investors’ Relief: a reduced 10% rate of CGT on your qualifying gains, subject to a lifetime cap of £1 million (this is in addition to the cap for Investors’ Relief mentioned above).
+As for Investors’ Relief, the CGT rate for BADR qualifying disposals is set to increase from 10% to 14% from 6 April 2025, and from 14% to 18% from 6 April 2026.
+The key difference between BADR and Investors’ Relief is in focus: unlike Investors’ Relief (and, indeed, the income tax reliefs outlined above), BADR is aimed at those with an active involvement in the business.

 BADR is available on qualifying disposals of unincorporated businesses, as well as on shares.
-In the case of shares, relief is only available where, throughout the 24 months before the disposal, the shareholder:
+In the case of shares, relief is only available where, throughout the two years before the disposal, you’re:

-• Is an officer or employee of the company; and
+• An officer or employee of the company; and

-• Holds more than 5% of the ordinary share capital and voting rights of the company; and either
+• Hold at least 5% of the ordinary share capital and voting rights of the company; and are either

-• Is beneficially entitled to at least 5% of the company’s distributable profits and 5% of the company’s assets for distribution to equity holders in a winding up; or
+• Beneficially entitled to at least 5% of the company’s distributable profits and 5% of the company’s assets for distribution to equity holders on a winding up; or

-• Is beneficially entitled to at least 5% of the proceeds on a sale of the entire ordinary share capital of the company (in determining whether this test is met at any time in the requisite 24 month period, the whole of the ordinary share capital is deemed to be sold at its market value on the last day of that 24 month period).
+• Beneficially entitled to at least 5% of the proceeds on a sale of the entire ordinary share capital of the company (in determining whether this test is met at any time in the required two-year period, the whole of the ordinary share capital is deemed to be sold at its market value on the last day of that two-year period).

 The company itself must be a trading company, or the holding company of a trading group.
-Note that the EIS, SEIS and VCT restrictions don’t apply here, and ‘trading’ takes its usual broader meaning (where the trading company does not carry on substantial, broadly 20%, non-trading or investment type activities).
+Note that the EIS, SEIS and VCT restrictions don’t apply here, and ‘trading’ takes its usual broader meaning (where the trading company doesn’t carry on substantial, broadly 20%, non-trading or investment type activities).

-BADR is potentially worth up to £100,000 for an individual or £200,000 for a married couple or civil partnership.
-There are a number of quirks in the legislation which can mean that relief is inadvertently lost: ensuring that full relief is available is, therefore, a key part of corporate structuring for entrepreneurs.
+There are several quirks in the legislation which can mean that relief is inadvertently lost: ensuring that full relief is available is, therefore, a key part of corporate structuring for entrepreneurs.

-Various forms of tax relief are potentially available on an investment in UK business, and the impact of the relief can be considerable, particularly in the context of higher risk investments, where the tax relief can mitigate a potential financial loss.
-Potentially available tax reliefs should, therefore, be assessed when considering a new investment.
-Equally important, though, is ensuring that all the conditions for relief are met both at the time of investment and throughout any qualifying period: an inadvertent breach can cause a costly withdrawal of relief.
+Various tax reliefs are available on investments in UK business, and the benefit of the reliefs can be considerable, particularly for higher risk investments, where the tax relief can mitigate a potential financial loss.
+You should therefore assess potentially available tax reliefs when considering a new investment.
+Equally important, though, is ensuring that all the conditions for relief are met both at the time of investment and throughout any qualifying period: an inadvertent breach can cause a costly withdrawal of relief – this is often something which arises when an entrepreneur sells their company.

-This factsheet is based on law and HMRC practice at 1 November 2021.
+This article is based on law and HMRC practice at 11 December 2024, and incorporates the announcements from the Autumn Budget 2024.

 Contact Us